d9pouces/PolyArchiv/README.md

 Replacement rules
 -----------------

-Some repository parameters may use customisable variables.
+Some repository parameters can be modified at runtime using custom variables.
-Check `polyarchiv plugins -v` for a complete documentation of each parameter.
+Check `polyarchiv plugins -v` for a complete documentation of each customizable parameter.
 By default, only the following variables are defined:

   * `name`: basename of the corresponding config local repository.